maddingo/insulincalc/README.md

-InsuLise - an Insulin Calclatoru
+InsuLise - an Insulin Calculator
 =================================

 This is a simple Android application to calculate the insulin dose based on  blood sugar reading and